git8abhay/Dynamic-Employee-Task-Tracker/README.md

      - Task title
      - Description
      - Assign to employee
-     - Set priority
+     - Set priority (High, Medium, Low)
      - Due date
    - Submit to create

 3. **Monitor Tasks**
    - View all tasks in the organization
+   - **Use Search Bar**: Type to find tasks by title, description, assignee, or priority
+   - **Enable Bulk Mode**: Click "Bulk Actions" button to select multiple tasks
+     - Check individual tasks or use "Select All"
+     - Choose bulk status update from dropdown
+     - See selected count in real-time
-   - Filter by New, Active, Completed or Failed
+   - Filter by status (New, Active, Completed, Failed)
-   - Track task completion state
+   - Track task completion rates

+4. **Bulk Actions Workflow**
+   - Toggle bulk selection mode
+   - Select tasks using checkboxes (purple border indicates selection)
+   - Use "Select All" for all visible tasks
+   - Choose action: Update status to New, Active, or Completed
+   - Confirm bulk update
+   - Toast notification confirms success

 ### Employee Features